mooreryan/rya_c/README.md

 ### From the latest release

 Here are some detailed instructions in case you are not a C programmer and need to install this library because another program relies on it.
-(E.g., my [read sampling](https://github.com/mooreryan/sample_seqs) program.)
+(E.g., my sampling reads program.)

 First, make a directory to hold the source code.